zac-heisey/murray-lampert/about.md

       bio: "<p>Mike was born and raised in Oceanside California.
 He graduated from Oceanside High and attended several community colleges obtaining various trade certificates.
 Mike loves to sail, surf, and travel.
 He feels his strongest areas of construction are management, electrical, and framing.
 He enjoys being a part of a design build firm for the team aspect, and loves seeing all of the diversity come together to accomplish a goal.
 At one point in his life Mike trained dolphins for the Navy.
 He has an amazing wife, Ashely.
 They have an adorable daughter Cypress and another on the way!</p>"
       image-1: "/murray-lampert/version3/mike-bixler-1.jpg"
       image-2: "/murray-lampert/version3/mike-bixler-1.jpg"
+    - name: John Bixler
+      title: Project Manager
+      email: jbixler@murraylampert.com
+      bio: "<p>John was born in Japan, but was raised in San Diego.
+He went to college with a swimming scholarship and also pursued a Criminal Justice degree.
+He coached competitive swimming for 15 years and has worked in construction his entire adult life.
+He likes various trades, but especially loves electrical and heavy equipment operating.
+Recently celebrating his 40th birthday by skydiving, John has a love for the outdoors and adventure.
+He is married with four children, one son, one daughter, and 2 boxers.</p><p>He enjoys all sports that involve water.
+Before having kids, John spent any spare time working on his 1957 chevy pickup.</p>"
+      image-1: "/murray-lampert/version3/john-bixler-1.jpg"
+      image-2: "/murray-lampert/version3/john-bixler-1.jpg"
   - row: Row 5
     team-members:
     - name: Brandon Mears